 Namiki Maki-e Fountain Pen Overview

-At its essence, maki-e is the Japansese method of applying layers of urushi lacquer to a surface.
+At its essence, maki-e is the Japanese method of applying layers of urushi lacquer to a surface.
 This lacquer is both incredibly durable and smooth to the touch.
 To create the designs, gold, silver, and various other precious dusts are applied to the lacquer using a variety of proprietary techniques.
-This tradition spans back centuries and while the precise date is unknown, it is thought that the art form has been practiced since the 7th century in Japan.
+This is a tradition that spans centuries and while the precise date is unknown, it is thought that the art form has been practiced since the 7th century in Japan.

 While maki-e has a long history, it is by no means a stagnant art form.
 In 1925, the very beginning of what was to become the Pilot Pen company patented the Lacquer Naito method.
 The combination of maki-e technique with gold-nibbed fountain pens was what spawned the Japanese pen empire.
 Today, nearly 20 specialists work at Pilot's Hiratsuka plant devoting their time solely to creating Namiki maki-e fountain pens.